 The Length Of MAC Address Prefix Octets subfield, when set to a value from 1 to 6, indicates the length (in octets) of the MAC Address Prefix Octets field.
 Values 0 and 7 are reserved.

 The Prefix Trim subfield indicates the number of bits to be truncated from the end of the value of the MAC Address Prefix Octets field in order to obtain the MAC address prefix.
 In other words, the MAC address prefix is the value of the MAC Address Prefix Octets field after truncation of some of the most significant bits of the last octet, with the number of truncated bits equal to the value of the Prefix Trim subfield.
-The length of the MAC address prefix shall be at least two bits.
+If the Length Of MAC Address Prefix Octets subfield is set to 1, then the value of the Prefix Trim subfield shall not be set to 7; this provides that the length of the MAC address prefix is at least two bits.
 The bit and octet ordering of the MAC address prefix is per Figure 9-1 (Representation of a 48-bit MAC address).

 When the MAC Address Policy field bit 4 is 0, the MAC Address Prefix Octets field is absent.
 When the MAC Address Policy field bit 4 is 1, the MAC Address Prefix Octets field is a field of 1 to 6 octets (with the length signalled in the Length Of MAC Address Prefix Octets subfield of the Policy Flags field) containing the full octets (prior to truncation per the Prefix Trim subfield) of the MAC address prefix relevant to address self-assignment.